Battle of Wickham Anchorage: Aftermath

 After Wickham Anchorage was secured on 3 July; the Marines then moved by landing craft to Oleana Bay for rest before moving to Gatukai Island on 8 July in response to reports of a Japanese force there.
 The Marines spent two days searching for Japanese there before returning to Oleana Bay and from there to Guadalcanal; meanwhile, a US Army patrol eventually located the Japanese on Gatukai.

-The area was subsequently used as a staging base for US landing craft taking part in further operations in the New Georgia campaign, supporting the movement of shipping from Guadalcanal or the Russel Islands.
+The area was subsequently used as a staging base for US landing craft taking part in further operations in the New Georgia campaign, supporting the movement of shipping from Guadalcanal or the Russell Islands.
 Ultimately, though, it was never developed into a major base.
-Rendova was secured by US forces and by 2 July they began crossing from there to the western coast of New Georgia island, landing around Zanana.
+Rendova was secured by US forces, and by 2 July they began crossing from there to the western coast of New Georgia island, landing around Zanana.
 They began the advance westwards towards Munda Point several days later.
 On 5 July, a force of Marines landed in the Kula Gulf region, on the northern coast of New Georgia island, around Rice Anchorage, to secure the Enogai and Bairoko areas and to block Japanese reinforcements heading south towards Munda.